Wells Fargo & Co

 Most major financial institutions are looking to tighten their belts and banks often target technology because the reductions can be invisible to customers.

 Banks have announced more than 120,000 job cuts worldwide this year, according to a Reuters tally, amid a difficult capital markets environment, sluggish economic growth and new regulations crimping consumer banking revenue.

-Wells Fargo is the fourth largest U.S. bank by assets but the second largest by employees after Bank of America Corp (BAC.N) with the equivalent of 263,800 full-time employees.
+Wells Fargo is the fourth largest U.S. bank by assets but the second largest by employees after Bank of America Corp

 The San Francisco-based bank has said Project Compass, the efficiency program it launched at the end of last year, would eliminate jobs but the bank has not disclosed a specific number as some competitors have.